DIY: Upcycle Your T-shirts Into Cloth Napkins

 - Sewing Machine (see here what we recommend)

-- Rotary cutter & cutting mat (optional, you can simply use the scissors)
+- rotary cutter and a cutting mat (optional, you can simply use the scissors)

 DIY Cloth Napkins – Instructions: